 I bet when you read the word ‘Intramurals’ you automatically thought high school and college kids, but this is not the case.
 Did you know that communities, towns, companies, and churches organize intramural sports so that like-minded people can come together and play their favorite sports?

 Get in touch with your former self, the good old college days by kicking around the soccer ball or try something new like Quidditch.
 Are you ready to play on a team but don’t know where to look to find one in your community?
 Try a site that I found called Meetup.
 At Meetup, you will be able to find a group of people who also love doing what you love to do.
 Do you need a tennis buddy or a basketball team?
 You can even find out if the company you work for offers a league of some sort of sport.

 Chances are since you have not been playing this sport you will not have the equipment you need in order to play, so you can ask the admin on the team or the team captain what you need.
 Don’t forget to ask if they will provide the equipment or if you need to supply your own.
 As I mentioned before, it is doubtful you kept your old equipment so, start hunting online.
-Playing baseball and need a baseball glove or bat?
+Playing baseball and need a new glove?
 Check out the baseball gloves I have found here.
 Perhaps you need a selection of cleats?
 Cleats are needed for baseball, soccer, football, and golf, so you might need more than one pair.

 Keep cool and stay in shape by participating in a water sport.
 There are a lot of community pools and gym pools that sign just for the summer.
 Did you know that often these pools have communities that compete?
 Adults that want to compete, or join into swim groups can too!

 Of course, you could also challenge yourself by taking professional lessons so you can beat your time, or join a water polo team.